ngaro/jupyter-cmt/README.md

-# Jupyter tweaked for the CMT research group at the UAntwerpen
+# Jupyter in Docker for Physics
-Jupyter in Docker with tools for studying condensed matter
+Jupyter in Docker with all tools for the CMT research group at the UAntwerpen

 This Jupyter contains everything in the "official" datascience notebook image of Jupyter based on Python 3.9.13.